janknobloch/EISTAPIClient/docs/DefaultApi.md

 # **getSMSQuestion**
 > String getSMSQuestion(from, body)

-forwards a new Whatzapp question
+forwards a new SMS question